foo123/PublishSubscribe/README.md

 pb.trigger( topic_with_tags_namespaces, data );

 // pipeline allows to call subscribers (of given topic/message) asynchronously via a pipeline
-// each subscriber calls nect subscriber via the (passed) event's .next() method
+// each subscriber calls next subscriber via the (passed) event's .next() method
 // pipeline can be aborted via the (passed) event's .abort() method pb.pipeline( topic_with_tags_namespaces, data [, abort_callback] );